jasuka/pyBot/README.md

 >  * **python-selenium and phantomjs (for fmi.py)**

 > _**Debian based distros:**_
-   * `apt-get install python3 python3-dateutil python3-stemmer python3-lxml python3-bs4`
+   * `apt-get install python3 python3-dateutil python3-stemmer python3-lxml python3-bs4 python-selenium`

 > _**In a case where you dont have the system administrators rights you may use easy install for these plugins